 Blue Lagoon may be a tourist hotspot in Malta but it is a must visit.
 The dazzling clear water makes it a great spot for snorkelling, there are also some coves and caves in the surrounding areas to explore, you will find many small boat tours that run to these caves from the blue lagoon.
 Along the coast, you will find vendors selling cocktails, juices and fruit salads in a pineapple.

-As it can get crowded especially around the summer months we highly recommend visiting early or later in the evening to truly appreciate the lagoon.
+It can get very crowded especially around the summer months we highly recommend visiting early or later in the evening to truly appreciate the blue lagoon.

 Best for: Natural beauty, cliff diving ( and the atmosphere )

 Located in the southern coast of Malta is the St. Peters Pool.
 This natural wonder is worth visiting purely due to the atmosphere on the beach, particularly in the peak summer months. ( Do note this hidden gem can be fairly quiet on the weekdays but on the weekends it is a hotspot ).
 St. Peters Pool is very popular with the locals you will find people doing tricks on a rope across the natural pool and the brave one’s cliff diving.